About Harassment Restraining Orders

-Ask for everything you want the court to order in your petition for a Harassment Restraining Order or you may not get what you want.
+Ask for everything you want the court to order in your petition for an HRO or you may not get what you want.

 An OFP provides better protection.
 Police and the courts take an OFP more seriously.
 If you qualify for both, it is usually best to apply for an OFP.

 Some behaviors do not meet the legal definition of domestic abuse, but do meet the definition of harassment.
 For example, repeated telephone calls from your ex-boyfriend threatening to take custody of the children away from you may be harassment, but now always domestic abuse.
 It may depend on if you were afraid of being harmed, or just really annoyed that the calls don't stop.

 As another example, if your ex's new girlfriend is repeatedly making threatening calls by swearing at you and/or calling you bad names, that is harassment because you and the girlfriend are not in a kind of relationship that qualifies for an OFP.